-According to Paul F. Boller and John H. George, authors of They Never Said It: A Book of Fake Quotes, Misquotes, and Misleading Attributions (Oxford, 1989), the quote was, in fact, a "deliberate fabrication of some radical rightists in this country, who thought it summed up Khrushchev's attitude" (which it actually did not like most Marxists of his time, Khrushchev believed the capitalist system was inherently unstable and doomed to collapse all at once of its own accord, not that it would be gradually undermined and supplanted by socialism from within).
+According to Paul F. Boller and John H. George, authors of They Never Said It: A Book of Fake Quotes, Misquotes, and Misleading Attributions (Oxford, 1989), the quote was, in fact, a "deliberate fabrication of some radical rightists in this country, who thought it summed up Khrushchev's attitude" (which it actually did not — like most Marxists of his time, Khrushchev believed the capitalist system was inherently unjust and unstable and doomed to collapse of its own accord).

 Yet here it is, that same misbegotten quote, still in use some 50 years later, the only difference being that now we're supposed to believe it sums up the political philosophy and agenda of liberal Democrat Barack Obama.

 Conscientious readers have offered up an excerpt from a 1966 speech delivered by former Secretary of Agriculture (under Eisenhower) Ezra Taft Benson as "proof" that the Khrushchev quote is authentic.
 Here's the excerpt (which you can also listen to via YouTube, courtesy of the Glenn Beck radio show):